Kurtöp: An East Bodish Language from Bhutan

 Group represented

-Kurtoe is a Gewog or block under Lhuentse District in Northeastern Bhutan, bordered by the districts of Bumthang to the West, Tashi Yangtse to the East, Mongar to the South and by the Tibetan Autonomous Region of China to the North.
+Kurtoe is a Gewog or Block under Lhuentse District in Northeastern Bhutan, bordered by the districts of Bumthang to the West, Tashi Yangtse to the East, Mongar to the South and by the Tibetan Autonomous Region of China to the North.
 It also refers to the community of people who speak the language Kurtöp or Kurtoebikha or Kurtotpikha.
 While the people there are generally referred to as Kurtöps, there are a few dialects that are spoken in this region and each unique on its own.
-One is Kurtöp (also called Zhake) spoken in all the villages under Kurtoe Gewog and some villages under Gangzur Gewog such as Ney, Shawa, Gangzur and Jang and also in some villages under Menbi Gewog.
+One is Kurtöp (also called Zhake, and the focus of this thesis) spoken in all the villages under Kurtoe Gewog and some villages under Gangzur Gewog such as Ney, Shawa, Gangzur and Jang and also in some villages of Tangmachu under Menbi Gewog.
 It is generally called Kurtöp but technically Kurtöp refers to the people in Kurtoe region or those who speak Kurtöp and the dialect/language itself is called Kurtoebikha (by people who speak Dzongkha) and Kurtotpikha, by the Kurtöps themselves.
-The suffix -kha literally refers to ‘mouth’ and when affixed with the name of a region refers to the language spoken in that region.
+The suffix -kha literally refers to ‘mouth’ and when affixed with the name of a region it refers to the language spoken in that region.
 For example, Mangduebikha- language spoken by people in the Mangdue region; Gonduebikha- language spoken by the Gongdueps; and Lhotshambikha- the language spoken by people in the south (southern districts of Bhutan).

 Special characteristics